Nqsir/ProgressBar_vs_functions/README.md

-# ProgressBar_vs_functions (Using MultiThreading)
+# ProgressBar / functions (MultiThreading)
-Making a progressBar updated while calling functions, using QThread (2 threads + MainThread)
+Making a progressBar updated while calling functions, using QThread

 Point is to update a progressBar in PyQT5 while executing functions and without blocking the MainThread i.e. the GUI app.
-This is the easy way, nothing fancy, just working :)

 What's needed to run it:
-- py >= 3.5 (should work, I have 3.7.2)
+- py >= 3.5
 - PyQT5 (QtCore, QtWidgets)

 Sources :